Diane has a master's degree in Human Resources Development (HRD) from Villanova University and is a SHRM Certified Practicioner.

 Here is my advice, it’s simple, but I guarantee success if you follow these eight simple rules:

-- Do not use profanity during your interview or slang words that not everyone will understand.
+- Do Not Use Profanity: Refrain from doing this during your interview, as well as using slang words that not everyone will understand.
 I cannot tell you how often a candidate will swear during an interview.
 It is not appropriate.
 Ever.
 Pretend your mother, or grandmother is in the room.
 If you wouldn’t use a term or word in front of your grandmother, please do not say it during an interview.

 Good luck.
 If you follow these eight simple rules, you will be just fine.